antononcube/Raku-Clipboard/README-work.md

 - `CLIPBOARD_COPY_COMMAND`
 - `CLIPBOARD_PASTE_COMMAND`

-If these env-variables are not specified, then default OS commands are used based on `$*DISTRO`.
+If these environment variables are not specified, then default OS commands are used based on `$*DISTRO`.

 **Remark:** The package is (extensively) tested and used on macOS.
 At this point it is not tested on other OS.
 (Issues and pull requests are welcome!)